 The brakes are very direct so the car gives a safe feeling when it’s seriously raced.

 The car is ready to be subscribed in the world’s nicest classic car events such as The Zoute Grand Prix, The Gran Premio Nuvolari, The Mille Miglia and many many other nice classic car events.

-Its rarity, but also its sporty and powerful appearance, make this vehicle a very good choice for a subscription in the Mille Miglia.
+Thanks to its qualities, Its rarity, but also its sporty and powerful appearance, the Healey Silverstone is a very good choice for a subscription in the Mille Miglia.

-We certainly hope to see this Healey in the next 2024 Mille Miglia at the start.
+We certainly hope to see this car in the Mille Miglia 2024 at the start.